-TABLE A.1Subject Indicator Types for Alert Messages
+Table A.1 Subject Indicator Types for Alert Messages

-SIT Meaning Page 121 406 INTERFERER NOTIFICATION This message is used for notification of 406 MHz interferer signals.
-C-8 122 406 INCIDENT (NO DOPPLER) A 406 MHz alert message with no Doppler positions.
+SIT Title Meaning Page 121 DOPPLER INTERFERER NOTIFICATION These messages are used for notification of 406 MHz interferer signals.
+C-11 141 DOA INTERFERER NOTIFICATION C-14 122 INCIDENT (NO DOPPLER) C-12 142 INCIDENT (NO DOA) 406 MHz alert message with no Doppler or DOA positions.
 An encoded position may or may not be available.
-C-9 123 406 POSITION CONFLICT (ENCODED ONLY) A 406 MHz alert message with no Doppler positions for which the encoded position differs by more than the match criteria from all previous positions.
-C-9 124 406 AMBIGUITY RESOLUTION (ENCODED ONLY) A 406 MHz alert message with no Doppler positions that identifies the resolved position of a 406 MHz alert.
-C-9 125 406 INCIDENT A beacon alert message computed from 406 MHz incident data.
-The message contains Doppler positions.
-C-10 126 406 POSITION CONFLICT A beacon alert message computed from 406 MHz incident data.
-The message contains Doppler and/or encoded position(s) which may differ from previous position(s) by the match criteria.
-C-10 127 406 AMBIGUITY RESOLUTION A 406 MHz alert message with Doppler positions that identifies the resolved position of a 406 MHz alert.
+C-15 123 POSITION CONFLICT (LEOSAR/MEOSAR/GEOSAR; ENCODED ONLY) 406 MHz alert message with no Doppler/DOA positions for which the encoded position differs by more than the match criteria from all previous positions.
+C-12 143 C-15 124 POSITION CONFIRMATION (LEOSAR; ENCODED ONLY) 406 MHz alert message with no Doppler/DOA positions that identifies the confirmed position of a 406 MHz alert.
+C-12 144 POSITION CONFIRMATION (MEOSAR; ENCODED ONLY) C-15 125 INCIDENT (LEOSAR) C-13 145 INCIDENT (MEOSAR) Beacon alert message computed from 406 MHz incident data.
+The message contains Doppler/DOA position.
+C-14 126 POSITION CONFLICT (LEOSAR) Beacon alert message computed from 406 MHz incident data.
+The message contains Doppler/DOA and/or encoded position(s) which may differ from previous position(s) by the match criteria.
+C-13 146 POSITION CONFLICT (MEOSAR) C-14 127 POSITION CONFIRMATION (LEOSAR) 406 MHz alert message with Doppler/DOA positions that identifies the confirmed position of a 406 MHz alert.
 It may or may not contain an encoded position.
-C-10 132 406 NOTIFICATION OF COUNTRY OF REGISTRATION (ENCODED ONLY) This message is used between MCCs to notify the country of registration of a 406 MHz beacon (NOCR).
-This message contains only an encoded position.
-C-9 133 406 NOTIFICATION OF COUNTRY OF REGISTRATION This message is used between MCCs to notify the country of registration of a 406 MHz beacon (NOCR).
-This message contains Doppler positions.
-It may or may not contain an encoded position.
-C-10 185 COSPAS-SARSAT ALERTS This message is used for alert messages and as NOCR message between MCCs and SPOCs.
-C-11 to C-21
+C-13 147 POSITION CONFIRMATION (MEOSAR) C-14